SilentDev33/uac-bypass-win11/README.md

 Works on Windows 10 & 11.

 Tested with Kaspersky AV and Windows Defender (FUD).
+Can bypass almost all AV & EDR

 I will send a test version before purchase, so you can run your own tests with the target AV.